ccrome/whoismakingnews/content/homepage/welcome.md

 header_menu: true
 ---
 This site was set up for two reasons: 1) because people have asked to see and verify the data that goes into my TikTok series,
-   {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}} and 2) because I believe that data matters - it's vital that all this data be verifiable and that any researcher or fact checker have easy access.
+   {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}} and 2) because I believe that data is what really matters.
+And it's vital both that all the data be verifiable and that any researcher or fact checker have easy access.

 ####
 The Goal: fact checking narratives about sex crimes against children and those labeled as "groomers."
 The site contains a set of data and statistical analysis of that data, nothing more.
 The data, like the facts, don't care about anyone's feelings, or politics.  <BR>